 Family care for an older person

-Family care means that an older person gets care and attention in the family carer’s home or his or her own home.
+Family care means that an older person gets care and nurture in the family carer’s home or his or her own home.
 Family care may be given over long term, temporarily or part time.

-Family care means that an older person gets care and attention in the home of a family carer, in a professionally run family care home or in their own home.
+Family care means that an older person gets care and nurture in the home of a family carer, in a professionally run family care home or in their own home.
 Care in the older person's home is usually provided on a temporary or part time basis.

 An older person may receive family care over the short or long term.
 Care is regarded as long-term care if it is provided for at least three months, or for at least 14 days in a month.
 Family care may be provided round the clock or for part of the day.
 It may also be temporary.

 For example, on older person may receive short-term family care when their informal carer has a day off.

 An older person may get family care after their needs for services have been assessed.
 The older person, their family members and the service experts of the wellbeing services county talk about the situation to find different solutions.
 If they decide that family care is the best choice, the wellbeing services county will make a decision on this together with the older person and their family.

 The older person, their family members or authorities may ask for an assessment of service needs, but if necessary, the request may also come from friends or neighbours.